Emirati emergency services want to use drones to light accident sites

 Other experiments

 The experiment is part of a broader research trajectory into the use of new technologies for more effective emergency aid.
-Drones are already being used in the UAE to assist Firefighters.
-Cameras can detect the exact source of a fire so First Responders can quickly extinguish it.
+Drones are already being used in the UAE to assist firefighters.
+Cameras can detect the exact source of a fire so first responders can quickly extinguish it.
 Experiments are also underway with advanced drones that can extinguish fires by injecting foam into the conflagration.

 To read more stories about how drones are being used for good click here.